MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-tab-aad.md

 In case successful, you can refresh or reload the page and show content relevant to the now-authenticated user.
 If authentication fails, display an error message.

-Your app can set its own session cookie so that the user need not sign in again when they return to your tab on the current device.
+Your app can set its own session cookie, so that the user need not sign-in again when they return to your tab on the current device.

 > [!NOTE]
 > Chrome 80, scheduled for release in early 2020, introduces new cookie values and imposes cookie policies by default.
 It's recommended that you set the intended use for your cookies rather than rely on default browser behavior. *See* [SameSite cookie attribute (2020 update)](../../../resources/samesite-cookie-update.md).